Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

 + Search for the GitHub project name, "noughts_and_crosses", in the "Search for a repository to connect to" search box

-+ Click "Connect" button at the bottom of the page
++ Click the "Connect" button at the bottom of the page

 + When connected, scroll to the bottom of the page and in the "Manual deploy" section, select "main" as the chosen branch to deploy and click "Deploy Branch"